 Changes in faeces

 - There may be changes to the amount and consistency of faeces.
-With ileostomies, faeces are produced about four hours after a main meal, whereas with a colostomy, faeces are produced the following morning.
-Ileostomies are associated with increased output.
+With ileostomies, faeces are produced about four hours after a main meal, whereas with a colostomy, faeces are produced less frequently, with pouches needing emptying approximately 1-3 times per day..
+Ileostomies are associated with thinner consistency and more frequent output compared to colostomies.
 Often patients have to change their diet to control wind and malodour - eg, that caused by fizzy drinks and fish respectively.
 Flatus filters are also available.

 - Leakage of the contents of the stoma bag can occur and can make patients very distressed.
 Recurrent leakage can lead to skin inflammation from contact.

 - The skin at the site of the stoma can become erythematous and fissured or can develop an allergic reaction to the materials used in stoma equipment.

 - Various seals, such as stoma rings, are available which cover and protect the opening.
 Similarly, hypoallergenic products are available for use in patients with stomas - eg, lotions and cleansing wipes.